 - Let the amp cool down for 15-30 minutes and try again.

-- If the protection LED comes on you may have an intenal problem with your amp.
+- If the protection LED comes on you may have an internal problem with your amp.

 - There could be a fault that needs professional diagnosing and servicing.